tomdu3/python-course-material/lesson-08/README-sample.md

 **Step 2: Input Data**

 * Enter your input data using the command-line interface.
+  * Explain what are the expected inputs.
+  * Show an example of a valid input and/or screencast or screenshot.

 **Step 3: Process Data**

 * The project will process your input data using the algorithms and logic implemented in the code.
+  * Explain what the code does.

 **Step 4: Output Results**

 * The project will output the results of the processing step to the console.
+  * Explain the results.
+  * Show an example of a valid output and/or screencast or screenshot.

 **Step 5: End**

 * The project will terminate and return to the command line.
+  * Explain the reason for termination (error or success ending).

 ## Usage